 More generally, no assurance can be given as to the absence of significant further impairment losses in future periods, particularly if market conditions deteriorate or as a result of the Russian invasion of Ukraine and any resulting economic impacts.
-In particular, changes in key assumptions used in the Group's impairment tests, due to market conditions, regulations (including environmental regulations) or other reasons may result in additional impairment losses being recognized in the future.
+In particular, changes in key assumptions used in the Group's impairment tests, due to market conditions, regulations (including environmental regulations) or other reasons may result in additional impairment losses being recognised in the future in particular with respect to ACIS.
 In addition, for operations in jurisdictions where a legal obligation of carbon neutrality has been established (i.e., EU and Canada) the Company's assumptions include the significant long-term investments necessary to reach the Group's announced carbon emissions goals.
-With respect to operations in other jurisdictions where decarbonization will occur at a different pace, the Company increased risk premiums included in their discount rates until they are able to accelerate their decarbonization strategy to meet the 2050 carbon neutrality objective and a legal obligation arises in the relevant jurisdiction.
+With respect to operations in other jurisdictions where decarbonisation will occur at a different pace, the Company increased risk premiums included in their discount rates until they are able to accelerate their decarbonisation strategy to meet the 2050 carbon neutrality objective and a legal obligation arises in the relevant jurisdiction.
 The Company's assumptions for future cash flows also include an estimate for costs that the Company expects to incur to acquire emission allowances, which primarily impacts the flat steel operations in Europe.
 The assumption for carbon emission cost is based on historical experience, expected opportunities to mitigate or otherwise offset such future costs and information available in respect of future changes.
 Due to economic developments, uncertainties over the pace of transition and available public funding support to implement low-emission technologies, political and environmental actions that will be taken to meet the carbon reduction goals, regulatory changes and emissions activity arising from climate-related matters, the Company's assumptions used in the recoverable amount calculations, among others those relating to capital expenditure and carbon emission costs are inherently uncertain and may ultimately differ from actual amounts.
-In addition, the ongoing conflict between Russia and Ukraine, its impact on demand and costs and any resulting further reduced production, sales and income of the Company's Ukrainian operations increase the risk that the Company may need to record an impairment charge with respect to such operations.
-For further information on these risks, see note 4 to the 2022 HY Financials.
+In addition, the ongoing conflict between Russia and Ukraine, its impact on demand and costs and any resulting further reduced production, sales and income of the Company's Ukrainian operations increase the risk that the Company may need to record an additional impairment charge with respect to such operations.
+For further information on these risks, see notes 1.2 and 5.3 to the 2022 Financial Statements and Note 5 to the 2023 HY Financials.